LOVING SUMMER

 Opportunity

-Let summer be a casual way of reconnecting with you child/teen.
+Let summer be an opportunity to reconnect with your child or teen.
 Go for a walk and talk.
 Talk and laugh about the movies you watch or games you play.
 Listen to their interests and their stories.
 Look at pictures from the past.
 Let them know you are there, you care, and are interested in them.

 Structure